midonet/midonet/docs/midolman-flow-invalidation.md

 Configuration change -> invalidate all flows

-Route added or deleted ->
-It will tag every packet using as tag (routerId, destinationIp) and pass to the FlowController a tagRemovedCallback.
+It will tag every packet using two tags:(router id, destination IP) and (router id, route hash).
+It will pass to the FlowController a tagRemovedCallback.
 The router will store internally a trie of the destination ip of the packets it has seen.
-It will use the trie to be able to detect which flows to invalidate if there's a change in the routing table.
-The FlowController will fire the tagRemovedCallback when a tag is removed because the corresponding flows get deleted
+It will use the trie to be able to detect which flows to invalidate if a route is added to the routing table.
+The FlowController will fire the tagRemovedCallback when a tag is removed because the corresponding flows get deleted, so that the RouterManager will be able to clean up the trie of destination IP.

+Route added -> invalidate all the flows whose tags correspond to the ip destination
+               affected by this new route (the sub tree that has this route as root)

+Route deleted -> invalidate all the flows whose tag is this route

 Tagging: Router
 FlowInvalidation: The RCU Router will use a callback to pass the tag added to the